Sally Benson: Short story collections

-Theatre Work
+Theater work

 Benson co-wrote the book for the musical Memphis Bound (1945), which was based on Gilbert and Sullivan's H.M.S.
 Pinafore.
 She also wrote the book for the musical adaptation of Booth Tarkington's Seventeen (1951).
-Her final theatre writing was for The Young and the Beautiful (1955), a comedy based on stories by F. Scott Fitzgerald.
+Her final theater writing was for The Young and the Beautiful (1955), a comedy based on stories by F. Scott Fitzgerald.